Kulsgam/Discord-no-type-extension/README.md

 ## Troubleshooting
 - In case it doesn't work, click on the extensions toolbar and find this extension.
 Click on it, and click `Enable`

+## Issues
+Brave has [issues](https://github.com/brave/brave-browser/issues/30854), and I've found a temporary fix as I have commented, but I've got to test it further